Back to blog

 Gross profit margin

-Gross profit margin is among the financial ratios that are used by companies and investors in making financial decisions.
-It is determined by the formula; operating profit = revenue – cost of sales/ revenue.
-This figure represents the number of cents out of each dollar of revenue that is economically available for the firm’s application after paying its cost of goods sold.
+Gross profit margin is a financial ratio used by companies and investors to make financial decisions.
+It is calculated using the formula: gross profit margin = (revenue – cost of sales) ÷ revenue.
+This ratio represents the amount of money earned from each dollar of revenue after paying the cost of goods sold.

 This value can be discussed in relation to other margin values that are operating profit margin and net profit margin.
 Such ratios can help to compare the company’s spending and get a better understanding of where the money is coming from.
 Gross profit margin particularly provides information on the effectiveness of operations of a firm involving the balance sheet assets and operating costs.